-The dramatic reforms taken place in Myanmar over the past two years have transformed this long isolated country into a more open society, one actively seeking to re-engage with the region and the world.
+Dramatic reforms that have taken place in Myanmar have transformed this long isolated country into a more open society, one actively seeking to re-engage with the region and the world.
 Competitive elections, a lively parliament, a more vibrant media, and a growing civil society have allowed for debates on a range of issues concerning the nature of the state and the development agenda that were previously not possible.
+Our Books for Asia program has operated in Myanmar since 2007.
 Read country overview.

 Asia Foundation President David D. Arnold Meets Myanmar President U Thein Sein